KCl, potassium chloride

 Peach, raw (1 medium)

-Although potassium is lost during cooking, adding potassium chloride to cooking water may prevent the potassium from leaching out into the cooking water.
-Minimal amounts of water should be used when cooking vegetables.
+Potassium is lost during cooking.
+Adding potassium chloride to cooking water may keep it from leaching out into the water.
+Use a small amount of water when cooking vegetables.
+Be careful not to overcook vegetables.
 Steaming foods will also help retain potassium levels.

-Hyperkalemia (high potassium concentration in the blood) is dangerous.
-The effects of too much potassium are similar to the effects of low levels, and include muscle weakness, cardiac arrhythmias and cardiac arrest.
-Cells have difficulty responding to nerve impulses with too much potassium, thus affecting muscle contractions.
+High potassium levels (hyperkalemia) are dangerous.
+Symptoms of too much potassium are similar to signs of low levels.
+These can include muscle weakness, heart rhythm issues, and cardiac arrest.
+Cells have trouble responding to nerve impulses with too much potassium.
+This affects muscle contractions.

 People may use potassium chloride as a salt replacement when trying to lower their blood pressure.
-Usually this does not lead to hyperkalemia because the bitter taste of potassium chloride tends to limit how much people use.
-Talk to your doctor, however, before trying this strategy.
-Research suggests that the ratio of sodium to potassium may be as important as the presence of sodium in lowering blood pressure.
-Low potassium levels may play a bigger role in hypertension than high levels of sodium.
+It has a bitter taste.
+This reduces the risk of high potassium levels because the taste limits how much people use.
+Talk to your healthcare provider, though, before you try this.
+Low potassium levels may play a bigger role in high blood pressure than high levels of sodium.

 Your Family's Health